 One was a Piper Apache twin.
 It was green & was kept in the 'still intact' hangar with the sliding doors.

 We only saw this plane when it was coming or going, the hangar being locked otherwise.

 The other was an all metal taildragger maybe a Cessna 170 & was kept in the open-front cement block hangar.

 I think it was yellow.
 I remember that it had 2 venturis for vacuum instruments on the right side of the aircraft.”

-Biglow Airfield still was not depicted at all on the May 1970 Cleveland Sectional Chart.
+Biglow Airfield still was not depicted at all on the 1965 or May 1970 Cleveland Sectional Charts.